zsparal/api-documentation/source/payments/recurring.rst

 .. note:: Created mandates are unique to your account and can not be transferred to other accounts.

-.. warning:: Using PayPal Recurring is only possible if PayPal has activated this feature on your merchant-account.
+.. warning:: Using recurring payments with PayPal is only possible if PayPal has activated Reference
+             Transactions on your merchant account.
+Check if you account is eligible via our :doc:`Methods API </reference/v2/methods-api/list-methods>`.
+Make sure to set the ``sequenceType`` parameter to ``first``.
+Your account is eligible if you get PayPal as method returned.

 .. _payments/recurring/charging-on-demand: